 Unsurprisingly, digging up a large portion of your garden does come at a cost.
-This is the main reason why ground-source heat pumps are considerably more expensive to buy than air-source systems.
+This is the main reason why ground-source heat pump installation costs are considerably more than air source heat pump installation costs.
 The cost further increases if you install a vertical ground loop system (boreholes).

 However, with a ground-source heat pump comes the increased domestic RHI rates, and with it, the quicker payback period.
 You also get the assurance of maintaining a year-round Coefficient of Performance, unlike with air-source heat pumps that fluctuate through the seasons.

 Models of heat pumps have different Total Installed Capacities (a number of kilowatts will be given e.g. “8kW air source heat pump”), so the price is usually compared per kilowatt.
-As a general guide, you should expect to pay:
+As a general guide, the heat pump prices that you should expect to pay are: